hoomberto/flashcards-starter/README.md

 * [Technologies Used](#Technologies-Used)

 ## Introduction
-The goal of this project was to be able to contribute code to an partially constructed object-oriented application, follow spec/prompts to make a working application, implement ES6 classes, write modular, reusable code that follows SRP, and implement a robust testing suite using TDD
+This project allows users to take a quiz meant to test one's knowledge of array prototype methods - at the end of the quiz, users are shown how well they did and the length of time it took to complete in minutes and seconds.
+The goal of this project was to be able to contribute code to an partially constructed object-oriented application, follow spec/prompts to make a working application, implement ES6 classes, write modular, reusable code that follows SRP, and implement a robust testing suite using test driven development

 ## Features
 - Users can run through a quiz featuring questions relating to prototype array methods